 Take a walk through Muir Woods and the Redwood Forest

 Back on land, not all of the foliage turns red, green and yellow.
 Head out to Muir Woods and the Redwood Forest where the trees always stay green!
 Under the canopy of coastal redwood, you can explore the trails which criss-cross the park, marveling at the height of these giants above you.
 The tallest tree in Muir Woods stands at just under 250 feet (80 meters)!
-Many people choose to combine a trip to Muir Woods with nearby Sausalito, a great place for a spot of food and shopping.
+Many people choose to combine a Muir woods tour, a great place for a spot of food and shopping.
 It’s also fun to take a ferry back to San Francisco from here!

 Enjoy the sounds of the Monterey Jazz Festival

 Take a scenic drive south along California’s Highway One to discover Monterey.
 And there’s no better time to do that than in September, when the county’s Jazz Festival takes place.
 It has been the longest continuously running jazz fest in the world since 1958, with more than 38,000 fans descending on it each year.
 While you’re in Monterey, you could also make a stop at the aquarium which has almost 200 exhibits!

 Head to the Sonoma Wine Region for the Crush

 Get out of the city to make the most of the crisp and cool breeze of the Sonoma Wine Region with a Calfornia wine country tour.
 Each year, the County hosts a harvest fair where you’re able to try beers, wines, and food grown in the area.
 If you can’t wait until the harvest fair in October, you could always visit the Crush even in early September.
 At this time of year, there are events throughout the county celebrating farm to table restaurants and of course, wine.
 Do take a sweater though, it can be a little chilly!